 In the early 1990s, Japan was constructing nearly 40,000 parking spaces annually using the paternoster APS.
 By the late 1990s, Japan was producing more than 100,000 automated parking spaces per year to accommodate the rapid increase in motorization driven by a growing economy and consumerism.
 Today Japan has an estimated 1.6 million APS.

-By 2000s, a burst of economic prosperity led to a massive increase in the number of cars in the USA and made authorities and manufacturers reconsider the adoption of APS.
+By the 2000s, a burst of economic prosperity led to a massive increase in the number of cars in the USA and made authorities and manufacturers reconsider the adoption of APS.
 In 2002, the USA got its first robotic parking garage in New Jersey.
 According to recent data, the country has nearly 6,000 parking spaces and 25 major APS systems.

 A scarcity of urban land combined with concerns over environmental sustainability, as well as the burgeoning number of cars has made APS a preferred alternative to other forms of parking, such as multi-storey parking, on-street parking etc. With the advent of IoT, sensors, and other advanced technologies, the scope and potential of APS will increase exponentially.
 Today, the largest automated parking facility is in Al Jahra, Kuwait, with 2,314 parking spaces.